 The English Department oversees the university’s writing requirements, including English placement of incoming students and the required composition courses – EN 111 and EN 211 – for the formal communication portion of Northern’s liberal studies program.
 It also manages the Writing Center, which began in 1971 as the Writing Workshop.

 Northern’s graduate studies program began in the mid-1970s and offered a master’s degree in literature.
-Today, the master’s degree has two additional tracks in pedagogy and writing.
+Today, the master’s degree has three additional tracks in pedagogy, writing, and theater.
 In 2000, the English Department began offering NMU’s first terminal degree, a Master of Fine Arts in Creative Writing.
 The current MFA has three tracks: fiction, creative non-fiction, and poetry.

 The Eta Phi chapter of Sigma Tau Delta, the international English honor society, was started at Northern in 1986.